livecycle/preevy/site/docs/integrations/docker-extension.md

 <details>
   <summary>What makes the Livecycle Docker Extension different from other tools?</summary>

-  Livecycle Docker extension is integrated with Preevy CLI and Livecylce services.
+  Livecycle Docker extension is integrated with the Preevy CLI and the Livecycle managed service.
-  Using the CLI, you can provision remote ephemeral environments that can be used in addtion to sharing local environments.
+  Using the Preevy CLI, you can provision remote ephemeral environments that can be used in addtion to sharing local environments.
-  This functionality can also be used in the CI to provision ephemeral environment for Pull Requests.
+  This functionality can also be used in your CI pipeline to provision preview environments for Pull Requests.
-  Livecycle adds additonal layers of management, collaboration, review and debugging on top of shared environments.
+  The Livecycle managed service adds additonal layers of management, collaboration, review and debugging on top of shared environments.
 </details>

 <details>